cjhird/political-compass/README.md

 - How many statement categories should exist?
 - How many statements should be included?
 - How long should the test take to complete?
+- Should the questions be based on current uk public policies?
 - Should this model be made specific to UK politics? - this could be done by referencing real examples in some statements.
 Though, this may see questions receive less objective responses.
 - The bias of the creater must be considered - a solution could be an independent project review?